boylea/monitoring_async_talk/async.rst

 .. note::
     Monitoring is a VERY large topic, not covering most of it here

+    I'm going to focus on what is specific to asynchronous apps

 ----------------------------------------------------------------

 Your users should not be your monitoring system